 The Big Data dream of decoupling the questions from the data is achieved at last, and data becomes the fuel of systematic actionable insight and foresight and a source of true competitive advantage.

 - In this world, the Chief Data Officer shapes and nurtures the “fabric of business space” on which everything else happens.

 Organisations that master this game will not only win.
 They will exterminate the ones that do not.
 If we think that some players today still deal with baskets and nameless/faceless consumers, the chasm is formidable.

 On the other hand – IT veterans have cut their teeth in an age in which technology was scarce and expensive.
-They learnt to extract huge amount of IT power from costly and constrained IT kit.
-And they did !
+They learnt to extract huge amounts of IT power from costly and constrained IT kit.

-The catch – though – is that they ended up creating inflexible and highly-coupled IT machines that were truly fit-for-purpose only for a relative short time, and very hard to modify.
+The catch – though – is that they ended up creating inflexible and highly-coupled IT machines that were truly fit for purpose only for a relatively short time, and very hard to modify.

-Clearly this juxtaposition is theatrically exaggerated – but I am sure many CEOs, CMOs and CIOs reading this must be thinking “that’s us!”
+Clearly, this juxtaposition is theatrically exaggerated – but I am sure many CEOs, CMOs and CIOs reading this must think “that’s us!”